Service Mode Rules and Recommendations for Observation Blocks

 Attached Wavelength Calibrations

 When a higher wavelength calibration accuracy is required, arc exposures can be obtained right after the science exposures, using the attached calibration templates.
-Note: 2x2 wavelength calibrations produce strong bleedings in the VIS arm.
-Therefore, attached arc exposures are not allowed when this binning is used in the VIS arm.
+Note: wavelength calibrations produce strong bleedings in the VIS arm.
+Therefore, attached arc exposures are not allowed in Service Mode in the VIS arm and a waiver request must be submitted.
 The UVB arm is not affected by this problem.
-The 2x2 binning option can be used, provided that the number of exposures in the VIS arm is set to zero.
+Hence, attached arc exposures are allowed in the UVB, provided that the number of exposures in the VIS arm is set to zero.

 The Rapid Response Mode